Investigative Journalist, Presenter, Filmmaker

 Juliana loves story-telling and narratives in all forms and shapes.
-Beyond her work in filmmaking, Juliana has created and produced the multi-award winning "Pirate Fishing - Interactive Investigation" and “Hacked” digital projects.
-In 2017 she successfully applied for Google DNI funding to develop an open source chat-based storytelling tool and in 2022 she received funding to write a fictional TV series about the environmental movement in Germany, an ongoing project.
+She has created and produced the multi-award winning "Pirate Fishing - Interactive Investigation" and “Hacked” digital projects and received Google DNI funding to develop an open source chat-based storytelling tool.
+More recently, in 2022 she won a grant to write a fictional TV series about the environmental movement in Germany, an ongoing project.

 RECENT FILMS & FAVOURITE PROJECTS

 How did a former US Green Beret manage to organise a plot to kidnap Venezuela’s President Maduro claiming it was backed by the American government?

 An homage to one of Brazil’s most famous activists whose killing reveals the close links between Rio’s militia groups and President Bolsonaro’s family.